turingschool/curriculum/tutorials/auth/local_authentication.markdown

 ### Using Before Filters

-Preventing unauthenticated users from seeing pages they shouldn't be able to is done with a `before_filter`.
+Blocking unauthenticated users from restricted pages is best done with a `before_filter`.
 Devise provides the `:authenticate_user!` filter to force them to the `new_user_session_path` route if the user isn't signed in.

 If the site requires a user to be signed in for every page, this filter can be added to `ApplicationController`, since all controllers inherit from it.
 If only a few controllers are being protected from unrestricted access then the filter can be added in the necessary controllers.